 - Find and contact suppliers based on your requirements

 Next, you’ll need to decide on the best place to sell your shoes online.
-There are a number of options, each with their own perks and pitfalls.
+There are a number of options, each with its own perks and pitfalls.

-Most people prefer social media as their first option for selling, as it’s really easy to set up shop.
+Most people prefer social media as their first option for selling because it’s really easy to set up shop.
 All you need to do is create a Facebook, Instagram, or Pinterest page, and your store will be up and running – though your reach and marketing opportunities will be limited to the social media platform you’re selling on.

 Using a marketplace – such as Amazon or eBay – represents a more professional approach to selling shoes online.
 The advantage of a marketplace is that it’s already packed to the rafters with customers who are already interested in buying shoes.

 Then again, your expenses will increase due to the sometimes hefty fees these marketplaces charge.
 These include the cost of posting the listing itself, as well as the fees for completing each sale of shoes you make on the platform.